 CAVS also performed the fluid dynamics research needed to assess the battery pack’s cooling, and the project includes some 3-D printing (though Williams wasn’t sure where).

-Williams said the center also used ultrasound technology to examine why some of its welds failed despite looking fine on the surface — an application repairers at SEMA will definitely want to ask CAVS representatives about today.
+The center also used ultrasound technology to examine why some of its welds failed despite looking fine on the surface — an application repairers at SEMA will definitely want to ask CAVS representatives about today.

 “The students and researchers have been working so hard to make this project possible,” CAVS Executive Director Clay Walden said in a statement.
 “I think this car makes an impactful statement about our contribution to the future of autonomy and off-road mobility.”

-Will Meadows, an MSU electrical engineering masters student and the electrical lead for the vehicle, is seen next to the Mississippi State University Center for Advanced Vehicular Studies “Halo Project” autonomous Subaru Forester.
+Will Meadows, an MSU electrical engineering masters student and the electrical lead for the vehicle, is seen next to the Mississippi State University Center for Advanced Vehicular Systems “Halo Project” autonomous Subaru Forester.
 The engine compartment contains a battery pack with 15 modules.
 Other battery packs can be found in the transmission tunnel and rear of the vehicle.
 (John Huetter/Repairer Driven News)

-The rear of the Mississippi State University Center for Advanced Vehicular Studies “Halo Project” autonomous Subaru Forester contains a battery pack with 15 modules.
+The rear of the Mississippi State University Center for Advanced Vehicular Systems “Halo Project” autonomous Subaru Forester contains a battery pack with 15 modules.
 Other battery packs can be found in the transmission tunnel and engine compartment.
 (John Huetter/Repairer Driven News)

-The gearshift on the Mississippi State University Center for Advanced Vehicular Studies “Halo Project” autonomous Subaru Forester is a series of buttons.
+The gearshift on the Mississippi State University Center for Advanced Vehicular Systems “Halo Project” autonomous Subaru Forester is a series of buttons.
 The button to engage autonomy is at bottom right.
 The emergency stop button is self-explanatory.
 (John Huetter/Repairer Driven News)